 What to expect: Scouts attending camp will be sleeping in wall tents that are on raised platforms or three-sided wood Adirondacks.
 Each tent holds two people and will have cots for campers to sleep on.
-Adirondacks hold four campers each.
-Through the session, Scouts can participate in activities at variety of program areas around camp including: swimming, canoeing, archery, shooting sports, ecology, and advancement areas.
-Some merit badges include an overnight outpost.
-If you sign-up for one of those badges, plan accordingly.
+Adirondacks hold four campers each and accommodate air mattresses (not provided).
+Through the session, Scouts will rotate through a variety of program areas around camp including: swimming, canoeing, archery, BB guns, ecology, and advancement areas.
+Second year Webelos Scouts will also rotate through the many program areas and activities that will help them as they transition from Cub Scouts to Scouts BSA in the upcoming months.

 What to leave at home: Sheath knives, personal rifles or other firearms, ammunition, and bows are not allowed in camp; only those supplied by the shooting sports area will be used.
-Scouts who have earned the Totin' Chip are allowed to carry a pocketknife, IF they carry their Totin' Chip with them.
+Scouts who have earned the Whitlin' Chip can carry a pocketknife, IF they carry their Whiltin' Chip with them.
 If a Scout has his knife out and is asked for his card, but does not have it, his knife can be confiscated and turned into his unit leader until his card is produced.
 We also recommend that expensive items such as MP3 players, tablets, electronic games, cell phones, and other electronic devices not be brought to camp.
-Please talk to your Scoutmaster to find out how this will be handled for your troop.
+Please talk to your Cubmaster to find out how this will be handled for your Pack.